 Once you have completed an IMGPrep clinical rotation, you will be given an individual letter of recommendation that details your overall performance, level of competency, and the extent of your medical knowledge when applicable they will address the ACGME Core competencies in training.
 Letters of Recommendation will reflect your clinical acumen and readiness to begin residency and are a key component of all residency applications.

-While we understand that each applicant is unique, participation in the IMGPrep medical externship for IMG program requires the following:
+Participation in the IMGPrep medical externship for IMG program requires the following:

 Straightforward answers to common questions about hands-on U.S. clinical experience for international medical graduates (foreign medical graduates) IMGPrep medical externship for IMGs program.